-Pursuant to Article 444, Paragraph 4 of the Companies Act, we have audited the accompanying consolidated financial statements, which comprise the consolidated statement of financial position, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the notes to the consolidated financial statements of Seiko Epson Corporation (the "Company") for the fiscal year from April 1, 2020 through March 31, 2021.
+Pursuant to Article 444, Paragraph 4 of the Companies Act, we have audited the accompanying consolidated financial statements, which comprise the consolidated statement of financial position, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the notes to the consolidated financial statements of Seiko Epson Corporation (the "Company") for the fiscal year from April 1, 2021 through March 31, 2022.

-In our opinion, the above consolidated financial statements, prepared with the omission of some disclosure items required under the Designated International Financial Reporting Standards in accordance with the provisions of the latter part of Article 120, Paragraph 1 of the Regulation on Corporate Accounting, present fairly, in all material respects, the financial position and results of operations of the corporate group, which consists of the Company and its consolidated subsidiaries, for the period covered by the consolidated financial statements.
+In our opinion, the above consolidated financial statements present fairly, in all material respects, the financial position and results of operations of the corporate group, which consists of the Company and its consolidated subsidiaries, for the period covered by the consolidated financial statements, in conformity with accounting principles that omit some disclosure items required under the Designated International Financial Reporting Standards pursuant to the provisions of the latter part of Article 120, Paragraph 1 of the Regulation on Corporate Accounting.